 888-629-2277

-• Coot Bay: On the southern shores of the lake off of Clewiston, Coot Bay is a great place for boating, fishing, a tour of the lake itself and plenty of places to explore.
+• Coot Bay: On the southern shores of the lake off of Clewiston, Coot Bay is a great place for boating, fishing, touring the lake itself, and exploring plenty of places.
 Clewiston is also a great area to take out the jetski!
 26.7703 N, -80.9000

 • South Bay: If you’re looking for a bit of a fishing challenge that can yield great results, the South Bay of the lake offers lots of wiregrass — hiding tons of fish!
 26.724008 N, -80.769579